-There was another Bookish Lad in the Town, John Collins by Name, with whom I was intimately acquainted.
-We sometimes disputed, and very fond we were of Argument, & very desirous of confuting one another.
-Which disputacious Turn, by the way, is apt to become a very bad Habit, making People often extreamly disagreable in Company, by the Contradiction that is necessary to bring it into Practice, & thence, besides souring & spoiling the Conversation, is productive of Disgusts & perhaps Enmities where you may have occasion for Friendship.
-I had caught it by reading my Father's Books of Dispute about Religion.
-Persons of good Sense, I have since observ'd, seldom fall into it, except Lawyers, University Men, and Men of all Sorts that have been bred at Edinborough.
-A Question was once some how or other started between Collins & me, of the Propriety of educating the Female Sex in Learning, & their Abilities for Study.
-He was of Opinion that it was improper; & that they were naturally unequal to it.
-I took the contrary Side, perhaps a little for Dispute sake.
-He was naturally more eloquent, had a ready Plenty of Words, and sometimes as I thought bore me down more by his Fluency than by the Strength of his Reasons.
-As we parted without settling the Point, & were not to see one another again for some time, I sat down to put my Arguments in Writing, which I copied fair & sent to him.
-He answer'd & I reply'd.
-Three or four Letters of a Side had pass'd, when my Father happen'd to find my Papers, and read them.
-Without entring into the Discussion, he took occasion to talk to me about the Manner of my Writing, observ'd that tho' I had the Advantage of my Antagonist in correct Spelling & pointing (which I ow'd to the Printing House) I fell far short in elegance of Expression, in Method and in Perspicuity, of which he convinc'd me by several Instances.
-I saw the Justice of his Remarks, & thence grew more attentive to the Manner in Writing, and determin'd to endeavour at Improvement.-
+There was another bookish lad in the town, John Collins by name, with whom I was intimately acquainted.
+We sometimes disputed, and very fond we were of argument, and very desirous of confuting one another, which disputatious turn, by the way, is apt to become a very bad habit, making people often extremely disagreeable in company by the contradiction that is necessary to bring it into practice; and thence, besides souring and spoiling the conversation, is productive of disgusts and, perhaps enmities where you may have occasion for friendship.
+I had caught it by reading my father's books of dispute about religion.
+Persons of good sense, I have since observed, seldom fall into it, except lawyers, university men, and men of all sorts that have been bred at Edinborough.

+A question was once, somehow or other, started between Collins and me, of the propriety of educating the female sex in learning, and their abilities for study.
+He was of opinion that it was improper, and that they were naturally unequal to it.
+I took the contrary side, perhaps a little for dispute's sake.
+He was naturally more eloquent, had a ready plenty of words; and sometimes, as I thought, bore me down more by his fluency than by the strength of his reasons.
+As we parted without settling the point, and were not to see one another again for some time, I sat down to put my arguments in writing, which I copied fair and sent to him.
+He answered, and I replied.
+Three or four letters of a side had passed, when my father happened to find my papers and read them.
+Without entering into the discussion, he took occasion to talk to me about the manner of my writing; observed that, though I had the advantage of my antagonist in correct spelling and pointing (which I ow'd to the printing-house), I fell far short in elegance of expression, in method and in perspicuity, of which he convinced me by several instances.
+I saw the justiceof his remark, and thence grew more attentive to the manner in writing, and determined to endeavor at improvement.